Call for Contributions – 1st INFRASTRUCTURE Workshop

 Topics of Interest

-This workshop invites work that investigates the technical, environmental, and sociological aspects of cloud and AI infrastructures—ranging from the materiality of datacenters to the socio-technical dependencies between providers and users.
+This workshop invites reflection on the technical, environmental, and sociological aspects of cloud and AI infrastructures—ranging from the materiality of datacenters to the socio-technical dependencies between providers and users.

 • Environmental and societal impacts of AI and datacenter infrastructure